 4. Schedule and Timeline: An elaborated schedule showing individual activities’ start and completion dates, including dependencies and critical paths.

-5. Risk management: A project plan used to find, evaluate, and reduce possible risks that may affect the completion of a topmost project.
+5. Risk management: A project plan used to find, evaluate, and reduce possible risks that may affect the completion of a topmost project or project manager.

 6. Quality control measures: The processes and steps taken to ensure that project components meet quality requirements.